 In 2003, with financial assistance from the Heritage Lottery Fund, a carriage storage and maintenance building was erected at Kidderminster with a carriage washing plant added shortly after.
 Kidderminster Town Station was completed in 2006 with the addition of a glazed concourse canopy and a purpose build refreshment room and hospitality facility.

-2007 proved to be a difficult year for the SVR.
+2007 proved to be a difficult year for the Railway.
 The opening of The Engine House, the new Visitor & Education Centre at Highley should have been the high point, but massive storms in June and July damaged the line in a total of 45 separate locations delaying its opening, and closing the line between Bewdley and Bridgnorth for several months.
-Following the storms, work was immediately put in hand to repair the damage with the Railway planned to reopen fully between Kidderminster and Bridgnorth in early 2008 followed shortly afterwards by the long awaited Visitor Centre.
+Following the storms, work was immediately put in hand to repair the damage with the Railway planned to reopen fully between Kidderminster and Bridgnorth in March 2008 together with the long awaited Visitor Centre.

 To complete the record, the railway land north of Bridgnorth has been long since sold, and there is now no possibility of Severn Valley trains reaching Ironbridge and Shrewsbury ever again.